SchoolOfCode/bc17-w5d5-learning-audit-Tyriol/plan.md

     2. Install the pg npm package ✅
     3. Create a reset-database file ✅
 4. Design the front-end (whiteboard)
-    1. Header
+    1. Header ✅
-    2. Input for Course Module
+    2. Input for Course Module ✅
-    3. Input for things we've been asked to learn
+    3. Input for things we've been asked to learn ✅
-        1. With a way to link it to course Module
+        1. With a way to link it to course Module ✅
-        2. And a way to mark it Red, Amber or Green
+        2. And a way to mark it Red, Amber or Green ✅
-    4. Display for each course module with it's associated list
+    4. Display for each course module with it's associated list ✅
-    4. BONUS: A way to select 3 to focus on.
+    5. BONUS: A way to select 3 to focus on.
+5. Flesh out HTML using following flow:
+    1. User adds a course
+    2. User adds a learning linked to that course
+    3. User assigns it a RAG value
+    4. User views a list of courses and their learnings